-Cisco Unity Connection supports third-party fax servers.
-Fax server integration is one of the advanced features supported with Unity Connection providing additional messaging capabilities.
-It enables users to receive faxes in the mailbox and forward a received fax to other users or fax machines for printing.
+Fax server integration is one of the advanced features supported with Cisco Unity Connection providing additional messaging capabilities.
+Fax server integration enables users to receive faxes in the mailbox and forward a received fax to other users or fax machines for printing.
 Users can manage faxes using phone, Messaging Inbox, or IMAP client.